What’s your favorite color?

 The effects of color on each person can be highly subjective and deeply personal.

-Let’s take a look at the science of how we see color to illustrate this importance.
+Let’s look at the science of how we see color to illustrate this importance.

 We can thank Newton for discovering that color is the sensation of light bouncing off something and entering our eyes.
-Newton found that light is made up of many different wavelengths, each one perceived as a different color.
+Newton found that light comprises many different wavelengths, each perceived as a different color.

 For example, the color red isn’t actually in the strawberry itself.
 The surface of the strawberry absorbs all of the light except for the wavelengths we perceive as red.
 These bounce off of the fruit and into our eyes.